moritzhoferer/attractor_model/README.md

 # The Attractor Model of Political Competition

-This model is joint work with [Hans Gersbach](https://mtec.ethz.ch/people/person-detail.hansgersbach.html).
+This is joint work with [Hans Gersbach](https://mtec.ethz.ch/people/person-detail.hansgersbach.html).
 The paper will be available online soon.
+Note that visualization look different as my personal style sheet is missing in the repository.

 ## Abstract